Antelope Audio Zen Go Synergy Core goes Thunderbolt 3

 Antelope Audio Zen Go Synergy Core

-The USD 499 price range is a clear choice between more I/O or DSP power.
+The EUR 499 price range is a clear choice between more I/O or DSP power.
 While Focusrite and PreSonus take the cake for channel counts, UA and Antelope cram high-end technology at cost.
 The answer to who offers better value for money is entirely subjective and decided by your needs.

 Antelope’s move into that market segment condenses the Zen Tour Synergy Core to a compact 4 x 8 audio interface that costs less than a third of its price.
 But the Zen Go Synergy Core is more about appropriate reimagining instead of corner-cutting.
 Where the Zen Tour packs the guts of a professional rackmount interface into a desktop unit, the Zen Go is meant to go into project studios and backpacks while built to the same quality standards.